-Cyclist Magazine Review
+Cyclist Magazine Review - Classic Bike

-Steed Thoroughbred single-speed bike review
+Steed Thoroughbred classic bike review

 Finding the ideal commuter bike is like trying to dress for the London Underground in a winter rush hour: it is a very tricky act to balance.
 Steed aims to help you sidestep any dilemma by offering the Thoroughbred, a bike that it says blends good looks with practicality at a fair price.